 WHERE DO I SIGN UP?

-We use a brilliant website called Trustedhousesitters.com.
+I use a brilliant website called Trustedhousesitters.com.
 The key is in the name, trusted.

 The site is exceptionally well designed and attracts a diverse range of home owners and house sitters, and I can assure you within the first week of being a member your list of potential assignments will be as long as your arm!